APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     ![](./media/24-07-2024(28).png)

-## Task 3: Deploy Azure function with embeddings
+## Task 3: Deploy Azure Function with Embeddings

 1. From the JumpVM, open **File Explorer** by selecting its icon on the Windows Taskbar.